-Subject to certain exclusion criteria, the study is accepting participants of both genders between the ages of 2 months to 35 years , who have a non-malignant disease that can be treated with a HSCT.
+Subject to certain exclusion criteria, the study is accepting participants of both genders between the ages of 2 months and 55 years , who have a non-malignant disease that can be treated with a HSCT.

 Prior to HSCT, participants will be placed into one of three study groups based on their conditions.
 Patients with or without immune deficiency and with a normal or near normal lymphocyte count will receive standard myeloablative conditioning.
 Patients with moderate lymphopenia or without lymphopenia but a recent history of CMV, adenovirus, RSV, or Parainfluenza 3 infections will received a half dose of the chemotherapy provided in the first group.
 The third group will be comprised of patients with severe lymphopenia and will be provided a test dose of the chemotherapy combination.

 Visits: Requires hospitalization for the transplant and chemotherapy that precedes transplant

 Duration: Patients will be followed at 3-month intervals in the first year, and thereafter annually.

 Study Description from the National Institutes of Health

 For information about the study or enrollment, please contact: